heroku/heroku-buildpack-python/README.md

 These Python versions are deprecated on Heroku:

 - Python 3.9
-- Python 3.8 (only available on the [Heroku-20](https://devcenter.heroku.com/articles/heroku-20-stack) stack)

 Python versions older than those listed above are no longer supported, since they have reached end-of-life [upstream](https://devguide.python.org/versions/#supported-versions).